MicrosoftDocs/bing-docs/bing-docs/bing-custom-image-search/reference/endpoints.md

 # Custom Image Search API v7 reference

 The Custom Image Search API lets you send a search query to Bing and get back a list of relevant images from the slice of Web that your Custom Search instance defines.
-For information about configuring a Custom Search instance, see [Configure your custom search experience](../../bing-custom-search/how-to/define-your-custom-view.md).
+For information about getting images from your custom search instance, see [Getting images from a custom instance](../overview.md).

 For information about permitted use and display of the results, see [Use and display requirements](../../bing-web-search/use-display-requirements.md).